-The Zernike polynomials correspond to a kind of « taxonomy » for the optical aberrations that explain a wavefront error.
+The Zernike polynomials correspond to a kind of « taxonomy » for the optical aberration components that explain a wavefront error.

-A wavefront error can be plotted with a color scale (micron steps units), on a domain which is the pupil disk:
+A wavefront error can be plotted with a color scale (micron step units), on a domain which is the exit pupil disk.

 The Zernike pyramid

 The Zernike modes are usually presented as a pyramid: